neurodisney/ND_PLDAPS/README.md

 Strobes 16 bit integer event marker to the Tucker Davis RZ5.

 * __ND_TTLout__
-Send a TTL pulse over one of the last 8 bits of the digital output
+Send a TTL pulse over one of the last 8 bits of the digital output.

 ### grfcs ###
 Utilities to facilitate the drawing process.